 How to Cut Soda Cans

 Cutting soda cans is easy with a few tools you’re bound to have at home or in the toolbox, like can-openers, shears, and Exacto knives.
-Using the right tools with the right safety gear should make your crafting go a lot easier and a lot safer.
+Using the right tools with appropriate safety gear should make your crafting go a lot easier and a lot safer.

-This is a task for the adult crafters amongst you, please be careful with sharp metal bits because they can surprise you with just one wrong touch along a freshly cut metal edge could cause damage.
+This is a task for the adult crafters amongst you – and, please be careful with sharp metal bits because they can surprise you!
+Just one wrong touch along a freshly cut metal edge could cause damage.
 Wear the thickest safety gloves you’ve got, and maybe even some protective goggles just to be extra sure.

 Cutting Aluminum With A Can-Opener and Kitchen Shears

-To cut aluminum with a can-opener and kitchen shears, you’ll use the can-opener to cut off the thick, metal top and bottom.
+To cut aluminum with a can-opener and kitchen shears, you’ll need to firstly use the can-opener to cut off the thick, metal top and bottom.
 Then, you’ll cut down the side with the kitchen shears and trim the edges.

 For this method, wear some thick fabric gloves.
 It is recommended to use kitchen shears because they are powerful without any serration.
 Do not use your fabric or paper scissors for this, as they will never be the same.